 Illuminates when the ignition is turned to the ON position and the engine is off.
 The light also illuminates when the battery is not charging properly, requiring electrical system service.

 Four wheel drive low (if equipped)

-Momentarily illuminates when the ignition is turned to the START position.
+Momentarily illuminates after the engine is STARTED.
 Illuminates when four-wheel drive low is engaged.
 If the light continues to flash have the system serviced.